Footurama/ftrm-basic/README.md

  * ```output```: **1**.
 Results.
  * ```includeValue```: Function to decide whether to include a certain value in the window or net: ```(age, index) => keep```. ```age``` is the value's age in milliseconds. ```index``` is the position of the value inside the window.
 The latest value has index ```0```.
 If ```keep``` is not truthy, the value in question will be removed from the window.
  * ```calcOutput```: A function that calculates the output value: ```(window) => value```. ```window``` is an array of the ```value``` inside the sliding window.
+ * ```window```: An array to keep all values.
+This can be used to preload or store the current window.
+Defaults to an empty array.

 Example:
 ```js